Property Tax Rates

 Cook County properties are reassessed every three years as part of the Triennial Reassessment.
 The proposed assessment property owners received recently as a part of that process will be reflected in 2019 Second Installment tax bills, payable August 1, 2020.

-Below are two documents with early projections of tax rates and impact on individual tax bills as a result of the reassessment.
-These are based on preliminary assessment values from Cook County and the assumption that levies of all taxing bodies remain flat.
+Below is a memo explaining the projected impact of the reassessment and property tax changes in the City's Proposed 2020 Budget.
+These are based on preliminary assessment values from Cook County and the assumption that levies of all other taxing bodies remain flat.